Object 4546

 Request your non-binding exposé by email now.

-The villa is located in Lennestadt in the Sauerland region, in the popular district of Meggen.
-All the shops you need for your daily needs are in the immediate vicinity: supermarkets, pharmacies, bank branches, a wide range of restaurants, and Meggen train station, which is only about a 5-minute walk from the house.
+The villa is located in Lennestadt, Sauerland, in the popular district of Meggen.
+In the immediate vicinity, you’ll find all the shops you need for daily necessities: supermarkets, a pharmacy, bank branches, a variety of dining options, and the Meggen train station, which is only about a 5-minute walk from the residence.